deepbot86/Seq2SeqDistill/readme.md

 Weighted Loss Function
     loss = alpha * student_loss + (1 - alpha) * kl_divergence_loss

+## Arguments

+Here is a brief explanation of the arguments:

+--model-type: The type of the model.
+Currently, only 'bart' and 't5' are supported.
+--teacher: The Hugging Face model name of the teacher model.
+--teacher-local-path: The local path of the teacher model.
+--custom-tokenizer-local-path: The local path of the custom tokenizer.
+--num-encoder-layers: The number of encoder layers in the student model.
+--num-decoder-layers: The number of decoder layers in the student model.
+--hidden-dim: The hidden dimensions of the student model.
+--vocab-size: The vocabulary size of the student model.
+--dataset: The Hugging Face dataset name.
+--dataset-input-column: The input column name in the dataset.
+--dataset-target-column: The target column name in the dataset.
+--dataset-local-path: The local path of the dataset.
+--output-dir: The output directory of the distilled model.

+Please note that if you are using a custom trained model, you should provide the local path of the model and set the corresponding Hugging Face model name to None.
+Similarly, if you are using a local dataset, you should provide the local path of the dataset and set the Hugging Face dataset name to None.

 ## How to Run

 The main script for this project is Seq2SeqDistill/main.py.
 You can run this script from the command line with various arguments to specify the details of the distillation process.